 It was the last evening our team was together in China after a busy two weeks in Asia.
 We leaned against the fence long after dark, staring at Tiananmen Square.
 My mind tried to connect the smooth, humming bustle of present Beijing with the unrelenting oppression experienced by those peaceful student activists 24 years ago.
 It’s startling how so many things change while others stay the same.

 Other things remain much the same.
-Heavy communist rule still legislates that churches cannot preach the gifts of the Holy Spirit or that Jesus is the only way to heaven.
-These constraints have caused the explosion of house churches decades ago, and the proliferation of Christianity through China continues to thrive today.
-Currently there are an estimated 110 million believers in China.
+The heavy communist rule still legislates that churches cannot preach the gifts of the Holy Spirit or that Jesus is the only way to heaven.
+These constraints caused the explosion of house churches decades ago, and the proliferation of Christianity throughout China continues to thrive today.
+Currently, there are an estimated 110 million believers in China.
 They are much different than “ethnic Christians” or casual Jesus seekers in America.
-These are primarily hard core disciples of Christ.
+These are primarily hard-core disciples of Christ.
 They study the word and gather in house churches for hours on end.
 They risk imprisonment for their beliefs and practices.
 They trust God and preach the word.
 It is powerful to experience and witness first hand.